slact/nchan/README.md

   default: `
 `
   context: server, location, if
-  > Message separator string for the http-raw-stream subscriber
+  > Message separator string for the http-raw-stream subscriber.
+Automatically terminated with a newline character.

 - **nchan_subscriber_last_message_id**
   arguments: 1 - 5